Notice

 Note

-It is recommended to migrate any data from the recovery file system as soon as possible.
+It is recommended that you migrate any data from the recovery file system as soon as possible.
 Do not restore the old file system while the recovery file system is operational.

 Note

-If the data pool is also corrupt, some files may not be restored because backtrace information is lost.
-If any data objects are missing (due to issues like lost Placement Groups on the data pool), the recovered files will contain holes in place of the missing data.
+If the data pool is also corrupt, some files may not be restored because the backtrace information associated with them is lost.
+If any data objects are missing (due to issues like lost placement groups on the data pool), the recovered files will contain holes in place of the missing data.

 Brought to you by the Ceph Foundation